RahulDharRoni/RahulDharRoni/README.md

 # 🧠 Engineering Philosophy

-I believe senior engineering isn’t just about writing code.
+Great engineering is more than writing code.
 It’s about:

-**• Designing systems that last**
+- Designing systems that can grow and adapt
-**• Writing code that other engineers enjoy working with**
+- Building code that other engineers enjoy working with
-**• Thinking ahead about scale, performance, and maintainability**
+- Thinking ahead about security, scale, and maintainability
-**• Reducing complexity for teams and clients**
+- Reducing complexity for teams and clients
-**• Building with clarity, purpose, and craftsmanship**
+- Writing clean, thoughtful, purpose-driven software

-Software is not only what users see — it’s the architecture that keeps it running smoothly behind the scenes.
+Strong architecture keeps products reliable long after launch.

 ---